Garganega Grape Variety: The Magic Behind Soave

 Soave vineyards

-Soave is the reason why sommeliers and critics love their work.
+The Soave region is the reason why sommeliers and critics love their work.
 Located in the hills east of Lake Garda, the region is as beautiful as it is vital to the local economy; who could resist the ancient rows of pergolas set against snow-capped peaks and ornate villas?
 Most importantly, Soave is a reliable source of exceptional white wine that is both affordable and widely available; ludicrous pricing and consumer hype have yet to reach this corner of Veneto – we hope it never does!
-So it is no wonder that all good restaurants in northern Italy have at least 4-5 brands on the menu.
+So, it is no wonder that all good restaurants in northern Italy have at least 4-5 brands on the menu.
 It delivers a great deal of pleasure and little financial pain.

 Today, the area under vine is divided into three separate designations entitled to market a Soave white.
 In descending order, they are Soave Superiore, Soave Classico, and Soave.
 The ‘Soave Classico’ DOCG zone is considered highly prestigious, as it is based on the historic production zone of Soave before its boundaries were expanded in the 20th century.
 The leading sites are all found north of the village of Monteforte d’Alpone; the appellation’s ‘Grand Crus’ are entitled to reference Soave Superiore on the front label.
 Although these premium vineyards’ aspect and elevation may vary, they will typically be south-facing, planted on well-drained volcanic soils.
 There are rare parcels of centenarian vines, often trained on pergolas, that produce unbelievably concentrated wine.